Daniel-Walbolt/vuelidify/README.md

 ---
 *A simple and lightweight Vue 3 model based validation library with strong type support.*

-This library was inspired by Vuelidate but seeks to solve some of its biggest problems.This library does NOT support Vue2, and does not support commonJS.
+This library was inspired by Vuelidate but seeks to solve some of its biggest problems.
+This library does NOT support Vue2, and does NOT support commonJS.
 Technology must move forward.

-**✨ Simple** because it does exactly what it needs to and nothing more.
+**✨ Simple** because it does exactly what it needs to with no dependencies other than Vue.

 **🪶 Lightweight** because the .mjs is <9KB (uncompressed), and ~3KB gzipped.